 - Side Sense

-Some of Sony's software additions are great though - not all bloatware is bad - and a new feature has been added to make use of the 21:9 aspect ratio display.
-The Multi-Window user interface allows users to easily run two apps simultaneously - one at the top of the display and one at the bottom.
+Some of Sony's software additions are great though.
+A new feature has been added to make use of the 21:9 aspect ratio display, called the Multi-Window user interface.
+This allows users to easily run two apps simultaneously - one at the top of the display and one at the bottom.

 The Xperia 10 also comes with Side Sense, a feature Sony introduced on the Xperia XZ3, allowing for easier access to frequent apps and better one-handed operation.
-We'll be diving a little deeper into all the features in our full review of the Xperia 10, as well as how well everything adapts to that new screen ratio.
+It uses AI to deliver the apps you frequently use at specific times for easy access without having to swipe up from the bottom of the display for app access.

 This is very useful for the taller display, though it is less accessible on the Xperia 10 than the Xperia XZ3 because of the Xperia 10's flat display.
 The Xperia XZ3 has curved edges, making Side Sense make, well, sense.
 On the Xperia 10 you have to tap the display, so it's a clunkier experience.

 Aside from those enhancements, you get a pretty standard Android experience.
 Sony switches out a couple of apps for its own, like the Gallery, but on the whole, it's a good, clean experience with gestures at the button and Google Assistant on board, as you would expect.

 For £299, the Xperia 10 gives you a lot of phone - mostly in the vertical sense, given the elongated 21:9 screen ratio.
 Its problem, however, is that it doesn't give you quite as much as other devices around the same price point - like the Honor Play or the Motorola Moto G7 Plus.